stendler/grub-fde/README.md

 **This uses your actual encrypted drive.
 I'm not sure if it is safe to boot from that, so make sure to cancel by going to the terminal that invoked `./test` and running `Ctrl+C`!**

 You can now copy the BOOTX64.EFI file into your esp partition.
 Make sure to make a backup of your previous file.
+**PLEASE DO NOT JUST OVERRIDE ANY FILES IN YOUR ESP.**

 ## Using a different grub version